Brandon-Rozek/website/content/research/clusteranalysis/notes/lec1.md

 The use of correlation coefficients in this context is far more contentious than its noncontroversial role in assessing the linear relationship between two variables based on $n$ observations.

-When correlations between two individuals are used to quantify their similarity the <u>rows of the data matrix are standardized</u>, not its columns.
+When correlations between two individuals are used to quantify their similarity the *rows of the data matrix are standardized*, not its columns.

 **Disadvantages**